SS&C Technologies (NASDAQ:SSNC) Issues Q3 2021 Earnings Guidance

 SS&C Technologies (NASDAQ:SSNC) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $1.150-$1.210 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.160.
+The company provided earnings per share (EPS) guidance of $1.150-$1.210 for the period, compared to the Thomson Reuters consensus estimate of $1.160.
 The company issued revenue guidance of $1.21 billion-$1.25 billion, compared to the consensus revenue estimate of $1.21 billion.SS&C Technologies also updated its FY 2021 guidance to $4.700-$4.820 EPS.

+A number of research firms recently issued reports on SSNC.
+Royal Bank of Canada upped their price target on shares of SS&C Technologies from $84.00 to $86.00 and gave the company an outperform rating in a research note on Thursday, July 29th.
+DA Davidson upped their target price on shares of SS&C Technologies from $80.00 to $84.00 and gave the company a buy rating in a research report on Tuesday, April 27th.
+Needham & Company LLC lifted their price target on SS&C Technologies from $80.00 to $90.00 and gave the stock a buy rating in a research report on Tuesday, April 27th.
+Raymond James upped their price objective on SS&C Technologies from $93.00 to $94.00 and gave the company a strong-buy rating in a research report on Thursday, July 29th.
+Finally, Truist Securities lifted their target price on SS&C Technologies from $80.00 to $85.00 and gave the stock a hold rating in a report on Monday.
+Six analysts have rated the stock with a hold rating, seven have given a buy rating and one has issued a strong buy rating to the stock.
+The stock has a consensus rating of Buy and an average target price of $83.69.

 SS&C Technologies Company Profile